pangenome/sweepga/README.md

 ## Parameters

-The main parameters control scaffold identification and rescue distance:
+### Plane Sweep Filtering (default behavior)

+`-n/--num-mappings` controls how many mappings to keep per query position (default "1:1"):
+- `"1:1"` - Keep best mapping on both query and target axes
+- `"1"` or `"1:∞"` - Keep best on query axis only
+- `"many:many"` or `"∞:∞"` - Keep all non-overlapping mappings
+- `"M:N"` - Keep top M per query, top N per target

+### Scaffolding Parameters (optional)

-`-S/--scaffold-mass` sets the minimum length for a chain to be considered a scaffold anchor (default 10000).
-Smaller values create more anchors but may include repetitive elements.
+`-s/--scaffold-mass` sets the minimum length for a chain to be considered a scaffold anchor (default 0 = disabled).
+When >0, enables scaffolding mode.

 `-j/--scaffold-jump` sets the maximum gap for merging mappings into scaffold chains (default 100000).
-This controls how scattered mappings can be while still being considered part of the same scaffold.
+This controls how scattered mappings can be while still being considered part of the same chain.

 `-D/--scaffold-dist` sets the maximum Euclidean distance for rescue (default 100000).
 Mappings further than this from any scaffold anchor are discarded.

-`-m/--mode` controls the mapping filtering strategy: "1" or "1:∞" (default) keeps all non-overlapping mappings per query position, "1:1" keeps only the best per query-target pair, "N" or "N:N" disables plane sweep filtering entirely.
+### Chain Annotations

+When scaffolding is enabled, mappings are annotated with:
+- `ch:Z:chain_N` - Chain ID for grouped mappings
+- `st:Z:{scaffold|rescued|unassigned}` - Status of each mapping

 ## Example: varying rescue distance